Kei-K23/mentor/README.md

 We welcome contributions from the community!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.
 Detail contribution guidelines will be available soon.

+## TODO

+This is the todo list to complete for version 1.

+- [ ] Update user leaderboard status design
+- [ ] Add features private profile and profile view count
+- [ ] Apply pagination and limiting fetching for comments from Firebase
+- [ ] Add blogs system
+- [ ] Add user friend system
+- [ ] Add point gift system to send points from one account to another
+- [ ] Avatar system that users can buy avatars with their points

 ## License

 This project is licensed under the [MIT License](LICENSE).